ewdlop/OneBook/README.md

 Disclaimer for OneBook
 This book, titled “Onebook”（一本書)" is a ficitonal work of Raymond Pu Yu Lei(雷菩宇） and is intended for informational/entertainment purposes only.
 The views and opinions expressed in this book are those of the author(s) and do not necessarily reflect the official policy or position of any specific organization, entity, or government.

 Scientific Information: The scientific information provided in this book is based on [the author’s research/personal perspectives/existing scientific knowledge as of the date of publication].
 It is not intended as a definitive or comprehensive representation of scientific understanding.
-Readers should be aware that scientific theories and knowledge may evolve over time.
+Readers should be aware that scientific theories and knowledge may evolve.

 Religious and Spiritual Beliefs: Discussions and references to religious and spiritual beliefs within this book are intended to explore diverse perspectives and are not an endorsement of any particular religious or spiritual practice.
 They are presented to stimulate thought and understanding and should be interpreted within the context of the narrative.